Types Of Load Cells: Which One Is Right For Your Application?

 Specialized Load Cell Types

-In-Line Load Cell
+In-Line Load Cells

-Pancake Load Cell
+Pancake Load Cells

-Column Load Cell
+Column Load Cells

-Column load cells are vertical sensors designed to measure heavy loads with high accuracy.
-They typically consist of a cylindrical structure that can handle compressive forces.
-That makes them ideal for applications like truck scales and platform scales.
+Column load cells are vertical sensors built to measure heavy loads with high accuracy.
+They are often used in applications such as truck scales and platform scales, where they can efficiently handle compressive forces.

-Load Button Load Cell
+Load Button Load Cells

-Multi-Axis Load Cell
+Multi-Axis Load Cells

 Applications of Different Load Cell Types